cargocult/rowan/README.md

 There are a couple of criteria that are commonly used to dispatch requests.
 The most common is the *URL*.
-You create a list of URLs (often regular expressions for those frameworks inspired by Django [http://djangoproject.com/]), and if an incoming request matches one of those URLs, the framework asks a corresponding piece of code to generate a response.
+You create a list of URLs (often regular expressions for those frameworks inspired by [Django](http://djangoproject.com/)), and if an incoming request matches one of those URLs, the framework asks a corresponding piece of code to generate a response.

 A second important criteria is the *HTTP method* (e.g. POST, GET or PUT).
-Some frameworks, notably those inspired by Ruby's Sinatra (http://sinatra.github.com/) support this by default too.
+Some frameworks, notably those inspired by Ruby's [Sinatra](http://sinatra.github.com/) support this by default too.
 It is essential if you want your framework to be able to support RESTful webservices as well as just HTML web-sites.